ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-08-roadmaps-and-pathways/index.md

 ### Upgradability and EVM Object Format

 Another possible direction for ETC is the implementation of the [EVM Object Format](https://notes.ethereum.org/@ipsilon/evm-object-format-overview#Motivation) (EOF), which would enable upgradability of the Ethereum Virtual Machine (EVM).
-EOF is particularly useful for ETC as it opens to door to backwards-incompatible updates while maintaining the "Code is Law" principle.
+EOF is particularly useful for ETC as it opens the door to backwards-incompatible updates while maintaining the "Code is Law" principle.
 This also paves the way for more easily adopting EVM innovations made by other projects.

 ### Cryptographic Primitives for L2 and Privacy